To guide the library staff in the selection, development and maintenance of a balanced collection that meets the needs of the community.

 The Libraries do not purchase textbooks or curriculum-related materials for educational institutions or their students.

-The Libraries also maintain a collection of town documents, including town and school budgets, minutes of the Town Council and Board of Education meetings, CDs of town council meetings, annual reports, town ordinances and various special reports.
+Special Collections: Materials relating to the history of Farmington will be added, if appropriate, to the Farmington Room collection.
+A separate policy statement for the Farmington Room collection is available.
+The Libraries also maintain a collection of town documents, including town and school budgets, minutes of the Town Council and Board of Education meetings, CDs of Town Council meetings, annual reports, town ordinances and various special reports.

 Responsibility and Procedure for Selection

-Criteria for Collection
+Criteria for Collections

-▪ Needs of all age groups
+- Interests of all age groups

 - Flexibility to meet new and changing community interests and needs

 - A balanced collection, within and across subject areas

 - Subject area depth reflecting patron interest

 - Availability of materials in other libraries through the Library Connection, Inc. (LCI) Consortium, interlibrary loan, and Deliver IT

 - Need to preserve publications of local authors and material on local history

 - Artistic excellence

 - Variety of viewpoints

 - Diversity of format

 - Existing holdings

 To facilitate access and satisfy users’ needs, multiple copies of popular titles are purchased.
 “Popularity” is determined by the number of requests for a particular title.